btcpayserver/btcpayserver-doc/docs/PrestaShop.md

 ![BTCPay Server PrestaShop API key setup](./img/prestashop/api-key-setup.jpg)

 7. Press the `Authorize app`-button after which you will be redirected back to your Prestashop store.
+If you get an [**`Invalid Token`**-popup](./images/prestashop/invalid-token-popup.jpg), please make sure that PrestaShop and BTCPay Server both use HTTPS and have proper hostnames (see [Server Requirements](#server-requirements)).
 8. Prestashop will try and create a connection to your BTCPay Server instance.
 9. A message will be shown if the connection was successful (but it is smart to make a test purchase).